MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/update-azure-cli.md

 # How to update the Azure CLI

 You can rely on package managers to update a local install of the Azure CLI on Windows, macOS and Linux environments (see the `Update` section in each platform-specific install instruction).
 The CLI also provides in-tool commands to upgrade manually or automatically.

+::: zone pivot="windows"

+This is content for Windows

+::: zone pivot="linux"

+This is content for Linux

+::: zone pivot="macos"

+This is content for macOS

+::: zone-end

 ## Manual Update
 [!INCLUDE [az-upgrade](includes/az-upgrade.md)]